• Skip to primary navigation

 Zucchini Brownies with Chocolate Frosting

-Fudgy brownies made with shredded zucchini and topped with chocolate frosting.
+Fudgy brownies made with shredded zucchini and topped with an irresistible chocolate frosting.

 Ingredients